Distinguishing the nature of comparable-mass neutron star binary systems with multimessenger observations: GW170817 case study

-\textbf{\textit{Discussion}} We have presented the first direct comparison of NS-NS and NS-BH mergers with identical mass ratios using the results of four new numerical relativity simulations.
-We showed that, taking into account the large uncertainties in modelling and the EoS of NS matter, current GW-only or EM-only observations can rule out a NS-BH merger only in extreme corners of the parameter space, e.g., in mass ratio and EoS.
-Importantly, we demonstrate a novel method of jointly analyzing GW and EM measurements to address the open question of whether one can quantitatively distinguish a NS-NS merger from a NS-BH (or very compact exotic compact object) with comparable mass.
-This allows us to determine, for the first time, a quantitative probability that a NS-BH merger is consistent with GW170817.
+\textbf{\textit{Discussion}} We have presented the first direct comparison of NS-NS and NS-BH mergers with identical mass ratios using the results of four new NR simulations.
+Based on models valid over a wide range of EoSs, mass ratios, and BH spins we showed that, taking into account the large uncertainties in the EM emission and the EoS of NS matter, current GW-only or EM-only observations can rule out a NS-BH merger only in extreme corners of this parameter space.
+Importantly, we demonstrate a novel method for jointly analyzing GW and EM measurements to address the open question of whether one can quantitatively distinguish a NS-NS merger from a NS-BH (or exotic ultra-compact object) with comparable mass.
+This allows us to determine, for the first time, a quantitative result for the fraction of the NS-BH parameter space allowed by GW observations of GW170817 that is also compatible with bolometric UVOIR observations.

 Our analysis is implementable for future NS binary mergers with measurable GW and EM radiation, allowing us to establish both the nature of the progenitor and remnant for single and populations of events.
-We expect our methods should improve as simulations continue to incorporate a multitude of micro-physics, reducing the wide systematic errors in the modelling of EM measurables.
+These methods should improve as simulations continue to incorporate a multitude of micro-physics, reducing the wide systematic errors in the modelling of EM measurables.
 In particular, our ability to predict kilonova lightcurves is severely limited by current uncertainties in the properties of the post-merger disk winds that dominate the mass budget of the outflows for near-equal mass systems.
-Recent progress in 3D simulations of post-merger remnants promise significant improvements in modelling capabilities in the near future~\cite{Siegel2017,Fernandez:2018}.
+Recent progress in 3D simulations of post-merger remnants promise significant advances in modelling capabilities in the near future~\cite{Siegel2017,Fernandez:2018}.
+The GW measurements will likely improve as the detectors become more sensitive, and in the more distant future may potentially observe signatures from the tidal disruption of a NS-BH system or a NS-NS postmerger signal.

-GW measurements are also anticipated to improve as the detectors become more sensitive (although GW170817 already had a high signal-to-noise), and in the more distant future may also observe direct signatures from the tidal disruption or plunge of a NS-BH system or a NS-NS postmerger.
-Further, our analysis can readily incorporate constraints on NS matter from nuclear- and astrophysics (e.g., the PREX-II experiment~\cite{Fattoyev:2017jql} and the NICER mission~\cite{Watts:2016uzu}), which will substantially sharpen the conclusions.
-For example, for GW170817, imposing a realistic upper bound on the NS radius would immediately rule out large parts of the NS-BH parameter space still allowed by GW and EM observations.
+Further, our methods can readily incorporate EoS constraints from nuclear- and astrophysics (e.g., the PREX-II experiment~\cite{Fattoyev:2017jql} and the NICER mission~\cite{Watts:2016uzu}), which, when imposed, will sharpen the conclusions about the progenitor by excluding parts of the NS-BH parameter space still allowed by GW and EM observations.